gemoc/MODELS2017Tutorial/README.md

 :warning: take care to make these actions in the correct order to avoid having both natures and that can corrupt the plugin configuration.

 The first step consists in changing the nature of the language project from sequential to concurrent:
-- right click on the *org.gemoc.models17.fsm* project, go to 'Configure' and choose 'Remove Sequential xDSML Project Nature'
 - right click on the *org.gemoc.models17.fsm* project, go to 'Configure' and choose 'Add Concurrent xDSML Project Nature'

 Behind the scene, the GEMOC studio is creating new artifacts and dependencies to deal with the concurrent execution engine.
-Please respect the order of the two previous actions to avoid a conflict between the two natures.

 ### Creation of the DSE and MoCCML mapping project
 The second step consists in using the wizards to create a project dedicated to the specification of Domain Specific Events (DSE) and the way they are constrained each other.

-- right click on the fsm.melange file, choose 'GEMOC Language' and click on 'Create DSE project for Language'
+- right click on any project, choose 'GEMOC Language' and click on 'Create DSE project for Language'

 A pop-up will open and ask you to configure the project:
 - Choose the language to be equipped by a concurrent specification (you should have only one, XFSM)
 - Choose the project name, default proposition is fine.
 - in the three fields:
-	- Choose the XFSM.ecore file by browsing in the first field.
+	- Choose the FSM.ecore file by browsing in the first field.
 	- Choose the root of the language (i.e., Model::System') in the second field by browsing.
 	- Choose the name of the file in which DSE and MoCCML mapping will be specified in the third field (e.g., xFSM)

-At this point it creates the new project and complete the *melange* file with the location of the so called ECL file (For Event Constraint Language).
+At this point it creates the new project, you should complete the *.dsl* file and add ` ecl = *the location of the so called ECL file*' (For Event Constraint Language) (e.g., ecl = /org.gemoc.model17.fsm.dse/ecl/xFSM.ecl).
 This last file is the one we will modify now.
 It is based on OCL and borrow most of the syntax from it.

 ​:no_entry: if you experimented problems with the previous steps, you can import the projects in [this archive](https://github.com/gemoc/MODELS2017Tutorial/tree/master/code/incrementalSolutions/languageWB_concurrentNoDSE/languageWB_concurrentNoDSE.zip) into your workspace.